EuroPAD/EuroPAD_Neuroimaging/DTI/FixelAnalysis/README.txt

+## Fixel-Based Analysis ##

+This folder provides the scripts to run the full fixel-based analysis pipeline.

-To obtain fixel metrics follow these steps
+# To obtain fixel metrics follow the steps numbered from 01 to 14.

-1)make_fixels_main_script.sh is the first one to run (you have to split it in smaller scripts to slurm it.
-In old there are already some scripts that I used)

-2)make_design_matrix.R to create the contrast and design matrix files

-3)make_analysis_whole_brain.sh is the last one,modify it according to your contrast
+Additionally:

+In the fixel_statistics folder you will find example code to run fixel level statistics in selected WM bundles.

+In the auxilliary_functions folder you will find :

+- scripts to run some of the main steps as arrays and other auxilliary functions

+- scripts for QC (make_fod_qc_images.sh; make_mask_qc_images.sh)

+- a script to obtain bundle level masks using TractSeg (make_tract_masks_tractseg.sh)

+- a script to merge selected WM bundles (create_merged_WM_tck_files.sh)

+- scripts to extract bundle level and whole brain average fixel metrics (extract_tract_fixels_average.sh extract_whole_brain_fixels_average.sh)

-If you want to obtain fixel metrics at the tract level
+- a script to assing significant fixels to WM bundles after running fixel statistics at the whole brain level (assign_fixels_to_single_WM_bundles.sh)

-1)make_fixels_main_script.sh

-2)make_tract_masks_tractseg.sh

-3)make_design_matrix.R

-4a)If you want the mean across tracts use extract_tracts_fixels_average.sh

-4b)otherwise use call_make_analysis_tractwise.sh and make_analysis_tractwise.sh to run the analysis at the fixel level tractwise and then extract the mean across the significantly different fixels
+- a script to display significant fixels as streamlines (display_results_using_streamlines_for_loop.sh)

+- scripts to compute effect size and corrected p-values maps (compute_effect_size_maps.sh and compute_pval_for_5k_permutations.sh)

+- a script to perform fixel-to-fixel connectivity and smoothing at the bundle level

+- other foldes containing example scripts to run fixel statistics in R using confixel (confixel and Rscripts - see https://github.com/PennLINC/ConFixel for further details)

+The longitudinal pipeline folder is under construction.